Many believe weak European economies will falter further if they bow to US pressure and spurn Iran oil.

 “The method of threat, pressure and unfair sanctions against a nation that has a strong reason for its approach is doomed to fail,” Ramin Mehmanparast, Iran’s foreign ministry spokesman, told the state broadcaster.

-It also announced new sanctions against Iran’s third largest state-owned ban, Bank Tejarat, and the Trade Capital Bank, an affiliate.
+Washington also announced new sanctions against Iran’s third largest state-owned bank, Bank Tejarat, and the Trade Capital Bank, an affiliate.
 Both are still accessing the international financial system.

 Under Monday’s embargo decision, all new contracts for crude oil and petroleum products between Iran and any of the EU’s 27 member states, will be forbidden.
-Existing contracts have to be suspended by June-end.
+Existing contracts have to be suspended by the end of June.

 There will be a review of the embargo on May 1, a month before all oil contracts cease.

 The EU is the second biggest importer of Iranian oil, after China, while the US banned imports in 1979 [Al Jazeera]